ChartIQ/Charting-Library---Java-Seed-Project/README.md

  The url of your webserver will need to be copied into the `stxUrl` variable in `ChartIQSample.java`
  - The JxBrowser `license.jar` license file will need to be copied into a directory on the classpath of the application.
  - Running the application should launch a JavaFX window with the JxBrowser with a text input for you to enter a symbol.
  Clicking "Lookup" will fetch data from ChartIQ's quote simulator and populate a chart.
+ In the console, all java and javascript messages will appear, including a debugging url which can be used within an instance of Chrome.